LittleNogueira/food-microservice/README.md

 ## About project

-The principal objective of this project is study a little about micro services, used spring config, spring sleuth, feign client, circuit breaker, bulkhead, service discovery, zuul gateway and auth server.
+The principal objective of this project is study a little about micro services, i used spring config, spring sleuth, feign client, circuit breaker, bulkhead, service discovery, zuul gateway and auth server.

 ## Setup Instructions